Kansas City in Winter: Fun Things To Do During an Arctic Blast

 alice-cooper-autographed-ba

-Kansas City in Winter: The arctic blast
+Kansas City in Winter: Photos From the Arctic Blast

-After emerging from Union Station the snow started to fall.
+After emerging from Union Station, the snow started to fall.
 The tower of the WWI Museum as seen through the flakes from a distance:

 snow-kansas-city